 There is some UK environmental legislation that is purely domestic – such as the contaminated land regime in Part 2A of the Environmental Protection Act 1990.
 It is difficult to see why or how Brexit would lead to any direct change.

 There are concerns that a complete Brexit may result in less environmental protection in the UK, in particular that it would allow other economic and competitive arguments to push for precedence over environmental protection and standards, especially in the event of any economic downturn, and it may be politically difficult to resist that pressure.
 A Brexit would also most likely mean that the UK has less influence in the direction of international agreements and laws.
 However, a Brexit may allow freedom to adjust environmental legislation to a more UK-specific regime.
-In the run-up to the referendum, the government said little about the exact impact of a Brexit on our environmental legal regime.
-Even though we now have the results of the referendum vote, we can perhaps only be sure that a Brexit will have a far-reaching and complex effect on our environmental legislation, and that long-term uncertainty does not encourage green investment.
+Even though notice to terminate the UK's EU membership has now been given, we can perhaps only be sure that a Brexit will have a far-reaching and complex effect on our environmental legislation, and that long-term uncertainty does not encourage green investment.
 We intend to update our guidance in this area as the environmental implications become clearer.

 For any general enquiries regarding the issues raised in this briefing or any other environmental or energy management matter, please contact the authors below.